TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 \</ContentPage\>

-When the ContentPage is created, an instance of the LoginViewModel is automatically constructed and set as the view\'s BindingContext.
+When the ContentPage is created, an instance of the LoginViewModel is automatically constructed and set as the view's BindingContext.

-This declarative construction and assignment of the view model by the view has the advantage that it\'s simple, but has the disadvantage that it requires a default (parameter-less) constructor in the view model.
+This declarative construction and assignment of the view model by the view has the advantage that it's simple, but has the disadvantage that it requires a default (parameter-less) constructor in the view model.

 ## Creating a view model programmatically

 A view can have code in the code-behind file that results in the view model being assigned to its BindingContext property.
-This is often accomplished in the view\'s constructor, as shown in the following code
+This is often accomplished in the view's constructor, as shown in the following code
 example:

 public LoginView()\